Ice Princess: Critical reception

-On Rotten Tomatoes, the film has a score of 52% based on 109 reviews, with an average rating of 5.60/10.
-The consensus reads, "This likable Disney film gets points for effort, but can't stick the landing when it comes to originality."
+On Rotten Tomatoes, the film has a score of 52% based on 108 reviews, with an average rating of 5.6/10.
+The consensus reads: "This likable Disney film gets points for effort, but can't stick the landing when it comes to originality".
 Film critic Roger Ebert gave Ice Princess three out of four stars and commended the film for its entertaining nature and ability to overcome cliche and "formula".
-Todd Gilchrist of IGN questioned the speed at which Casey becomes adept at skating and pointed out some other improbabilities and clichés, but strongly praised Cusack’s and Cattrall’s performances as emotionally powerful and fully human.
+Todd Gilchrist of IGN questioned the speed at which Casey becomes adept at skating and pointed out some other improbabilities and clichés, but strongly praised Cusack's and Cattrall's performances as emotionally powerful and fully human.
 United States Conference of Catholic Bishops' Office for Film and Broadcasting rated the film A-I (suitable for general patronage) and provided the film a modest praise as a good family film.
 Oppenheim Toy Portfolio awarded the film their platinum award.
 It is rated G by the Motion Picture Association of America.

+Legacy

 Zahra Lari, a Muslim figure skater from the United Arab Emirates, cited Ice Princess as an inspiration for her career.
-A documentary about Lari and the film, highlighting Lari's career and Disney's influence on her, and including interviews with many involved in making the film, is currently in pre-production with Størmerlige Productions as a result of the #DreamBigPrincess campaign.
+Following Trachtenberg's death in 2025, many skaters on social media also noted that the film, and Trachtenberg's character especially, were inspirations for taking up the sport.

 Soundtrack

-Ice Princess: Original Soundtrack was released on March 15, 2005, in the United States by Walt Disney Records, features tracks by Natasha Bedingfield, Emma Roberts, Hayden Panettiere, Michelle Branch, Aly & AJ, Jesse McCartney, and Raven-Symoné, and various others.
+Ice Princess: Original Soundtrack was released on March 15, 2005, in the United States by Walt Disney Records, features tracks by Natasha Bedingfield, Emma Roberts, Hayden Panettiere, Katrina Elam, Aly & AJ, Jesse McCartney, and Raven-Symoné, and various others.
 It peaked at number 53 on the Billboard 200 and at number 2 on Top Soundtracks.